nomensa/coding-standards/jquery/README.md

 ## Abstracting functions

-- Functions should be in a position that they are in a position to be reused.
+- Functions should be in a reusable position.

     ```javascript
     // bad